gaisameer/auth-system/README.md

 # Auth-System
-##### sample project to observe working of golang and mongodb in a contanarized environment
+##### sample project to observe working of golang and mongodb in a containerized environment
 ##